 16 Sep 2021 | Partners in Care

-The Health Quality & Safety Commission’s Partners in Care programme is starting a joint work programme with the Health and Disability Review Transition Unit, within the Department of Prime Minister and Cabinet, which will strengthen the consumer and whānau voice in our future health system.
+The Health Quality & Safety Commission’s Partners in Care programme is undertaking a joint work programme with the Health and Disability Review Transition Unit, within the Department of Prime Minister and Cabinet, which will strengthen the consumer and whānau voice in our future health system.

 Part of the vision is for a health system with consumers and whānau at its heart, where their voices are strongly embedded in the planning, delivery, evaluation and governance of health services.